This James Beard Award-winning Phoenix chef is known for making some of the best, 5-star pizzas in America.

-A native of Bronx, New York, where pizza is part of everyday life, Bianco grew up eating the cheesy dish after Little League games.
+A native of Bronx, New York, where pizza is part of everyday life, Chris Bianco grew up eating the cheesy dish after Little League games.
 His first job was at a local pizzeria folding boxes, lugging bags of flour and slicing pies.
 After dropping out of high school, he headed west to Phoenix, where he supported himself by making mozzarella in his apartment, running a catering business and making pizzas in a small corner of a grocery store.

 Chris Bianco Group

 Cooked in a wood-fired oven, the pizzas have a crispy and chewy crust with just the right touch of char, gooey cheese and toppings that meld perfectly for a perfect burst of flavor in every bite.